 You can also log into your Exam Prep account directly.

-• Go to Setting (from name in upper right corner drop down menu) to set study reminders
+Advise student to go to Setting (from name in upper right corner drop down menu) to set study reminders.

 Tip: Use a projector or screen share, or record a quick screencast for asynchronous access.